 The 2020, 2021 and 2022 federal and state income tax returns are within the statute of limitations ("SOL") and are currently not under examination by any Federal or state tax authority.
+The federal SOL generally expire three years following the filing of the return or in some cases three years following the utilization or expiration of net operating loss carry forwards.

 We operate in all states and the District of Columbia and are subject to various state income and franchise tax audits.
 The states' SOL varies from three to four years from the later of the due date of the return or the date filed.
-We usually file our federal and all state and local income tax returns on or before September 15 of the following year; therefore, the SOL for those states with a three-year SOL is open for calendar years ending 2019 through 2022, and for the four-year SOL states, the SOL is open for years ending from 2018 through 2022.
+We usually file our federal and all state and local income tax returns on or before September 15 of the following year; therefore, the SOL for those states with a three-year SOL is open for calendar years ending 2020 through 2022, and for the four-year SOL states, the SOL is open for years ending from 2019 through 2022.